 - Buy a 7-day pass at SF Municipal Transit Kiosk at Market and Powell streets or at Hyde and Beach streets.
 Cost $42 ,/li.

 - Buy San Francisco CityPASS that includes entrances into the San Francisco MOMA, the deYoung Museum, the California Academy of Sciences and the San Francisco Bay Aquarium.
 It also includes a bay cruise.
-The CityPASS cost cost from $89.00
+The CityPASS cost from $76.00

 With the 7-Day Unlimited Pass for MUNI System & Historic Cable-Car